eoumenwa/Dare.ioProjects/PROJECT 10: Load Balancer Solution With Nginx and SSL.md

     * Create another A record for www referencing Nginx LB Elastic IP

-      We have that LB, Route 53 and Domain are noe connected
+      We have that LB, Route 53 and Domain are now connected

       ![image](https://user-images.githubusercontent.com/78841364/116737905-c8582680-a9bf-11eb-9234-f560b54ca308.png)